dflex-js/dflex/packages/dom-gen/README.md

 ### [**@dflex/core-instance**](https://github.com/dflex-js/dflex/tree/master/packages/core-instance)

-Core instance is the mirror of the DOM element.
-It is the core of every interactive element.
-Has all the properties and methods to manipulate the DOM element.
+Core instance is the mirror of interactive element that includes all the properties and methods to manipulate the node.

 ### [**@dflex/utils**](https://github.com/dflex-js/dflex/tree/master/packages/utils)